Try it now!

 Lease, rent or buy a property.
 Research city codes regarding license and zoning.
 Parking, occupancy restrictions, building permits and Planning Department requirements are all very necessary components for a successful shelter operation.
 Work closely with City Planning/Building Departments.
 Gain city support whenever possible.
 Your local Association of Realtors may be helpful in identifying possible properties/sites for your shelter.
 Establish communication lines with your city planning staff and public officials.
 Inform them of your goals and objectives by written proposal.
 Meet with them when possible.
 Include neighbor's concerns and how you will protect them.

 Find staff to operate shelter.
-The house managers (mothers) need to a have a passion for the widow and fatherless and a servant's heart.
+The House Managers need to a have a passion for the widow and fatherless and a servant's heart.
 It must be a ministry not just a job for them.

 Train a house manager.
-The Sheepfold has a complete House Manager's Training Manual on the internet at www.thesheepfold.org/shelter-manual.php.
+The Sheepfold has a complete House Manager's Training Manual that can be found at www.thesheepfold.org/shelter-manual.php.

 Contact neighbors and win them to your cause by explaining your program and how their privacy will be protected.
 This is included in the Manager's manual.